Tired of the ordinary? Discover 100+ self-care ideas that break the mold! If you want to live a blissful life, this is the list for you.

 A beautiful environment can be uplifting.
 Fill your space with objects, colors, and textures that inspire joy and serenity.
 Add paintings that make you smile.
-I personally love adding crystals – take a look at this raw (and massive!) amethyst.
+I personally love adding crystals – like amethyst.
 By surrounding yourself with beauty, you’ll create a positive atmosphere that nurtures your well-being.

 Which of these 100 self-care ideas are you going to try first?

 So, we’ve explored a massive list of self care ideas that allow you to show self love and which you won’t often find in common self-care lists, covering everything from virtually adopting a wild animal to writing morning pages.
 With such a diverse range of activities, there’s something here for everyone, no matter your interests or lifestyle.

 Of course, such a huge amount of choices can be overwhelming, right?

 Remember, when it comes to self-care, it’s all about finding what works best for you.
 For example, brushing your teeth or sitting with a bottle of wine may be all you have the time and strength for sometimes.
 And that’s okay!
 Nothing is set in stone or non-negotiable.
 What’s important is to make an appointment with yourself to do things that work for you (that makes the routine more sustainable).